pfinazzo/my-array-methods/README.md

   a.reverseConcat(b) = [2,3,4,1,2,3];

 * 2 Array.prototype.flattenAll
-  - takes array of arrays and flattens them to one array, good news is that unlike Array.prototype.flat, ther is no need to pass in any arguments specifying the depth hence why I called it "flatten all" c.flattenAll = ["p","a","t","r","i","c","k",{name:"patrick"},"m","n","o","p"]
+  - takes array of arrays and flattens them to one array, good news is that unlike Array.prototype.flat, ther is no need to pass in any arguments specifying the depth hence why I called it "flatten all".
+Function is using recursion and a closure to complete this process.

+  c.flattenAll = ["p","a","t","r","i","c","k",{name:"patrick"},"m","n","o","p"]

+---

   * more methods coming soon!